couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 Couchbase Lite and App Service/Sync Gateway have a different [security model](https://docs.couchbase.com/sync-gateway/current/access-control-model.html) that handles what documents should be synced via documents being assigned to a [“channel”](https://docs.couchbase.com/sync-gateway/current/channels.html) and the [replication configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html) to decide which documents in what scopes and collections should be synced vs stay internal to the local database on the device.

 ### Collection Types

 In Realm there are three major collection types:  RealmList, RealmSet, and RealmDictionary.
-There is no direct comparison between Realm’s collection types and Couchbase Lite.
+There is no direct comparison between Realm’s collection types and Couchbase Lite, however, Couchbase Lite supports storing both arrays and dictionaries in JSON documents.

-Couchbase Lite does support querying the database and when returning results they come back in a ResultSet.
+Couchbase Lite supports querying the database and when returning results they come back in a ResultSet.
 A result set can be iterated through and return the Result object, which can then be type-casted to a custom Object type defined in the application, or can be converted to JSON via the Result.toJSON function call.
 Once it’s a JSON string, any serialization library for the given platform can be used.

 The ResultSet documentation can be found here:
 - [ResultSet API - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/query-resultsets.html)